 Face Mask/Covering Requirements:

-- All unvaccinated individuals must wear a face mask covering their nose and mouth in all indoor facilities including our offices, classrooms, athletic facilities, residential halls, and all public spaces when you are near others who are not in your immediate household.
-Face masks are not required when you are alone in spaces like private offices and residence hall rooms.
+- All Loyola community members must wear a face mask covering their nose and mouth in all indoor facilities including our offices, classrooms, athletic facilities, residential halls, and all public spaces when you are near others who are not in your immediate household.
+Face masks are not required when you are alone in spaces like private offices, or when you are actively eating/drinking.

 - Failure to comply with health directives and policies will result in sanctions.